newrelic/newrelic-bitmovin-analytics/README.md

 # nri-bitmovin-analytics

-This integration user Bitmovin Analytics API to pull in the below metrics and send it to  New Relic.
+This integration uses Bitmovin Analytics API to pull in the below metrics and send it to  New Relic.

 Supported Metrics:
 1. max_concurrent_viewers